ouc-xuanyu/UDUIE/README.md

 - Python 3
 	Please use `pip install -r requirements.txt` to install the dependencies.

+## Datasets

-## RLUI Dataset
+### RLUI Dataset

-you can get pretrained model for RLUI datasets from [Baidu Netdisk](https://pan.baidu.com/s/1eT6Ky7hFzVDbb40lhuXuzw?pwd=cvpr)
+you can get RLUI from [Baidu Netdisk](https://pan.baidu.com/s/1eT6Ky7hFzVDbb40lhuXuzw?pwd=cvpr)

+### Other Datasets

+you can get other datasets used in UDUIE from [Baidu Netdisk](https://pan.baidu.com/s/15wByLLGj6KKUQ0MsuiFvhA?pwd=cvpr)

 ## Pretrained Models

-you can get pretrained model for RLUI datasets from [Baidu Netdisk](https://pan.baidu.com/s/1rUqGlU4rnaaqP3JgiAAn-Q?pwd=cvpr)
+you can get pretrained model for RLUI dataset from [Baidu Netdisk](https://pan.baidu.com/s/1rUqGlU4rnaaqP3JgiAAn-Q?pwd=cvpr)

 ## Training